-Using cloud to modernize data protection and optimize digital transformation
+Optmize data protection and digital transformation with cloud

 IDC research shows that 60% of organizations have embarked on a digital transformation (DX) journey.
 The purpose of a DX strategy is to create a “data-driven” organization that delivers faster, more accurate information to business leaders, resulting in business plays that outsmart the competition.
 Simply put, the organization with the best data availability is going to have the inside edge.